Spectral networks and Fenchel-Nielsen coordinates: Introduction

 \subsection{Spectral networks and quadratic differentials}

-One suggestive way of understanding the above result comes from the connection between spectral networks and quadratic differentials.
-Every meromorphic quadratic differential $\varphi_2$ on $C$ induces a corresponding spectral network $\cW(\varphi_2)$, the ``critical graph'' of $\varphi_2$.
-For generic $\varphi_2$ the resulting $\cW(\varphi_2)$ is a Fock-Goncharov network; this is the basic reason why the previous work \cite{Gaiotto:2009hg} focused on Fock-Goncharov networks and the associated Fock-Goncharov coordinate systems.
+One suggestive way of understanding the results described above comes from the connection between spectral networks and quadratic differentials.
+Every meromorphic quadratic differential $\varphi_2$ on $C$ induces a corresponding spectral network $\cW(\varphi_2)$, essentially the critical graph of $\varphi_2$.
+When we consider $\varphi_2$ with at least one pole of order $\ge 2$, and choose $\varphi_2$ generically within this class, the resulting $\cW(\varphi_2)$ is a Fock-Goncharov network; this is the basic reason why the previous work \cite{Gaiotto:2009hg} focused on Fock-Goncharov networks and the associated Fock-Goncharov coordinate systems.

 This motivates the question: what about \ti{non}-generic $\varphi_2$?
-If $\varphi_2$ is not generic then we obtain more general kinds of networks, called \ti{mixed} in this paper.
-In particular, if $\varphi_2$ is in a certain sense maximally non-generic, i.e. if it is a Strebel differential, the corresponding network $\cW(\varphi_2)$ is a Fenchel-Nielsen network.
+If $\varphi_2$ is a Strebel differential --- this case is maximally non-generic in a sense --- then the corresponding network $\cW(\varphi_2)$ is a Fenchel-Nielsen network.
+(If $\varphi_2$ is somewhere intermediate between being fully generic and being a Strebel differential, then we obtain a more general kind of network, called \ti{mixed} in this paper; we do not explore these much, although we expect they can be studied by the methods of this paper.)